Occipital Neuralgia Treatment: Understanding Your Option

 Occipital neuralgia can affect your balance and co-ordination, causing dizziness and the symptoms of vertigo.
 If you experience these symptoms, you may also be affected by other related symptoms, such as:

-One study also suggests some people experience tinnitus – ringing, whooshing, humming or buzzing in the ear or head – and even nasal congestion when they have an occipital neuralgia attack (v).
+One study also suggests some people experience tinnitus – ringing, whooshing, humming or buzzing in the ear or head – visual disturbances, nausea, dizziness or even nasal congestion when they have an occipital neuralgia attack (v).

 Is it a migraine or occipital neuralgia?

 It’s not always easy to tell if you have occipital neuralgia because some of the symptoms are similar to those of other conditions, including tension headaches, cluster headaches, migraine and trigeminal neuralgia (this causes pain in the face and head).